Study the science behind communication

 AAB (full entry requirements)

-Language is a window on the mind.
+Language is a window into the mind.
 It is how we express ourselves, and is the essence of what makes us human.

 In studying linguistics you will be learning the science behind how we communicate.
 You’ll engage with the study of language on a conceptual level as well as the detailed level of raw linguistic data.
 You'll study syntax, semantics, phonetics, phonology and sociolinguistics, taught by world-leading academics whose expertise covers a range of areas of linguistics.